Dyer and Freeman to star in Pinter play

 All 20 of the playwright's one-act plays are to be performed together for the first time to mark the 10th anniversary of his death.

-An all-star cast, including Jane Horrocks, Tamsin Greig and David Suchet will be led by director Jamie Lloyd.
+An all-star cast including Jane Horrocks, Tamsin Greig and David Suchet will be led by director Jamie Lloyd.

 Lloyd, who is also co-producing, said it is "an extraordinary opportunity to celebrate the legacy of an icon".

-The Pinter and Pinter season will run at the Harold Pinter Theatre for 24 weeks from September.
+The Pinter at the Pinter season will run at the Harold Pinter Theatre for 24 weeks from September.

 Dyer, who plays Mick Carter in EastEnders, will feature in the two closing productions from January 2019 - staring alongside Freeman in The Dumb Waiter before appearing in A Slight Ache.